Scholarship Details

 What majors are acceptable for the scholarship program?

 We would love to see your application!
-Our applications for the next cohort will launch early January 2024.
+Our applications for the next cohort will launch in December 2025.

 Please note:

-• You can save your place and resume throughout
+- You can save your place in the application and resume throughout.

 You will need:

-• Financial information (household income, expected costs of college, any debts)
+- Financial information (household income, expected costs of college, any debts – we highly encourage you to complete FAFSA before applying to our program)

-• Parental or legal guardian consent if under 18 years old
+- Parental or legal guardian consent, if you are under 18 years old

 How much is the scholarship award each year?